williamd1k0/manga-plus-top40/README.md

 ### Scraping ranking data from MANGA Plus website

-To scrap new data, stay in the repository root directory and run the following command:
+To scrape new data, stay in the repository root directory and run the following command:
 ```sh
 make today
 ```